 Some research actually claims that the wandering mind is generally unhappy.
 That sounds plausible if wandering thoughts multiply suffering, as I just argued.
 However, it might be a bit of an overgeneralization.\footnote{See \citet{killingsworth2010wandering} for the claim that ``A wandering mind is an unhappy mind''.
-The problem is, however, that such studies don't usually show that it is mind-wandering that \textit{makes} people unhappy.
+The problem is, however, that such studies don't conclusively show that it is mind-wandering that \textit{makes} people unhappy.
 It is also possible that the causal effect is the opposite: when we are unhappy, thoughts start wandering more \citep{smallwood2009shifting}.
 This could be because negative mood is related to unresolved goals or personal problems, which are then processed during mind-wandering.
 If you're sad, it may be because you are experiencing problems, and those problems need extra processing by mind wandering \citep{poerio2013mind}, in line with footnote~\ref{spontthoughtfn} above. } Whether wandering thoughts make you unhappy probably depends on their contents.
 It might seem obvious that having wandering thoughts with negative feelings, such as worrying, makes you unhappier, while positive content has the opposite effect.
 In what is a rather extreme case, a study found that women having wandering thoughts about their significant others actually felt happier.\footnote{\citep{poerio2015love}.
-Intriguingly, the effect of wandering thoughts on mood may strongly depend on whether you think about the past or the future. \citet{Ruby2013wandering} found that future-oriented thinking has a general positive effect on mood, even if the contents were negative; perhaps this is so because when we solve a planning problem, we get happier.
-In contrast, thinking about past events was found to lead to negative mood independently of the contents of the thoughts.} Close to the negative extreme, we find \textit{rumination}, which is thinking about negative events that typically happened in the past and are related to one's personal concerns.\footnote{\citep{whitmer2013attentional}.
+Intriguingly, the effect of wandering thoughts on mood may depend on whether you think about the past or the future. \citet{Ruby2013wandering} found that future-oriented thinking has a general positive effect on mood, even if the contents were negative; perhaps this is so because when we solve a planning problem, we get happier.
+In contrast, thinking about past events was found to lead to negative mood independently of the contents of the thoughts.
+However, \citet{poerio2013mind} argue against such results, and in particular point out that future-oriented thinking may increase anxiety based on worrying about what might happen in the future; see also \citet{stawarczyk2013concern}.} Close to the negative extreme, we find \textit{rumination}, which is thinking about negative events that typically happened in the past and are related to one's personal concerns.\footnote{\citep{whitmer2013attentional}.